 A seminal figure in New York’s East Village scene, Bickerton was one of the original members of the Neo-Geo artist collective; standing alongside Jeff Koons, Peter Halley, and Meyer Vaisman.
 Neo-Geometric Conceptualism rejected the Neo-Expressionist trends in painting, criticising the mechanisation and commercialisation of modern world by using geometry as a metaphor.

-When Bickerton moved to the Indonesian island of Bali, his work became increasingly figurative, populated by a cast of grotesque and exotic characters – from voluptuous indigenous women to grimacing serpents with human characteristics.
+When Bickerton moved to the Indonesian island of Bali, his work became increasingly figurative, populated by a cast of grotesque and exotic characters – from voluptuous indigenous women, to the grimacing serpents with human-like characteristics.
 Conscious of the distortion in his objects, the works are a critique of capitalism and an exploration of issues in contemporary art related to the commodification of the art object itself.
 Whether painting directly on the human body, making sculpture, or creating large-scale hyper-realistic paintings, the artist remains an influential figure with a younger generation of artists.

 During his residency, he created mixed-media pieces of “spooky images”, representing green-skinned creatures emerging from a sea of litter, cans, and bottles.
 These works were exhibited in STPI, titled Ashley Bickerton: …Just This!
 (2006).